MicroFocus/octane-collection-tool/test-result-collection-tool/src/main/assemblies/readme.txt

 *  User is prompted to enter password on console
 *  Password is entered directly to command line (--password option)
 *  Password is entered from file (--password-file option)
+*  Password is part of configuration file (password option)

 Supported test result formats
 -----------------------------